-Citigroup Global Markets Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated, as joint book-runners, are acting as representatives of each of the underwriters named below.
-Subject to the terms and conditions stated in the underwriting agreement dated as of the date of this prospectus supplement, the underwriters have severally agreed to purchase, and we have agreed to sell to the underwriters, the respective number of shares of our common stock set forth opposite each underwriter's name below.
+Citigroup Global Markets Inc. is acting as the sole underwriter of this offering.
+Subject to the terms and conditions stated in the underwriting agreement, dated the date of this prospectus supplement, the underwriter has agreed to purchase, and we have agreed to sell to the underwriter, 1,500,000 shares of our common stock.